GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ## Explore by Yourself

-Please start exploring by writing some queries!
+Please start exploring by writing some queries in the panel below!

 ```sql